Naples Cruise Port: Things To Do in Naples Italy in One Day

 See the Underground City

-The fascinating underground city of Naples (Napoli Sotterranea) is a must-see when visiting.
+The fascinating underground city of Naples (Napoli Sotterranea) (Tickets) is a must-see when visiting.

 The underground city was created over many years, starting with the mining of stone used to build the buildings of early Naples.
 Underground tombs were created, and then later a massive underground aqueduct system.
 During World War II the area became a necessary bomb shelter.